Rizzo hits leadoff HR, Cubs beat Padres 4-0

 "It's a tough baseball rule and there's a lot of gray area," Rizzo said.
 "The league looked at it, and it's over with now."

-Padres manager Andy Green and Hedges both said they expect the catcher to return to the lineup soon after suffering a deep thigh bruise in the collision.
+Green and Hedges both said they expect the catcher to return to the lineup soon after suffering a deep thigh bruise in the collision.

 TRAINER'S ROOM

 Padres: 2B Yangervis Solarte (strained left oblique) was removed from the game in the first inning without taking the field or batting.
+Green said he hurt it before the game in one of his final swings in the batting cage.
+The manager said he anticipates a trip to the disabled list for the clean-up hitter.

 Cubs: Outfielders Jason Heyward and Kyle Schwarber were held out with injuries.
 Heyward badly scraped up his left hand sliding for a foul ball on Sunday and missed his second straight game, while Schwarber fouled a ball off his right ankle on Monday.